Images by Photographer Bill Duncan

-Photographer, research biologist, and Conservancy supporter Bill Duncan is passionate about nature and photography.
-An avid birder, Bill has undertaken a "Bird Species Project" to document birds he sees in the Ozarks, near his home in St. Louis, and in other locales throughout Missouri.
+Research biologist and photographer Bill Duncan is passionate about nature.
+An avid birder, Bill has undertaken a "Bird Species Project" to document birds he sees throughout Missouri.

 Bill photographed this pintail duck pair on a cold morning at Columbia Bottoms Conservation Area.
 If he's able to snap one or two shots that are "keepers," Bill considers it a good day's work.

-The brilliant scarlet plumage of this summer tanager make it a favorite among bird watchers and photographers, including Bill!
-Birding is more than just a hobby; hundreds of thousands of jobs in the U.S. are generated by the birding industry.
+The brilliant scarlet plumage of this summer tanager make it a favorite among bird watchers and photographers.

-Riverlands Migratory Bird Sanctuary, where this sedge wren photo was taken, is a great spot for shooting birds.
-Bill also gets tips from friends, his flickr followers, and online for great bird-watching sites.
+Riverlands Migratory Bird Sanctuary, where this sedge wren picture was taken, is a great spot for photographing birds.

-The trumpeter swan of literary fame is the heaviest bird in North America and, on average, the largest waterfowl species on the planet.
-Bill saw this flock at Riverlands Migratory Bird Sanctuary.
+Trumpeter swans, like these at the Riverlands Migratory Bird Sanctuary, are the heaviest birds in North America and, on average, the largest waterfowl species on the planet.

 Yellow warblers breed in Missouri, typically in late spring, and spend their winters as far south as Bolivia.
 Bill spotted this warbler at Riverlands Migratory Bird Sanctuary.